ShivaniKhatri96/Farm-Management/README.md

 - Redux (for State management)
 - Font Awesome (for icons)
 - Chart.js (will be included later for graphs)
-- React Testing Library (for testing with Jest)
+- React Testing Library (will be later used for testing with Jest)
 - Cypress (will be later used for End to End testing)
 - Figma (for designing the website)
-- React Hook Form (for react form validations)
+- React Hook Form (will be later used for react form validations)
 - Keycloak (for identity and access management)
 - react-select (for selection)
 - react-datepicker (for selecting a date)